kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 Closed systems
 ..............

-Although kwant is (currently) mainly aimed towards transport problema, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!
+Although Kwant is (currently) mainly aimed towards transport problema, it can also easily be used to compute properties of closed systems -- after all, a closed system is nothing more than a scattering region without leads!